padayali-JD/auralis/README.md

 - The first run for a given model downloads weights (~30MB–3GB).
 Use a smaller model if you want speed.
 - For best accuracy across languages, use --model large-v3 (slow, big), otherwise small/medium are good trade‑offs.

-## Usage
+## 🎯 Usage
-python auralis.py --input path/to/video.mp4 --model small
-python auralis.py --url https://www.youtube.com/watch?v=<id> --model base
+Transcribe a local video: python auralis.py --input path/to/video.mp4 --model small Transcribe from a YouTube URL: python auralis.py --url https://www.youtube.com/watch?v=<id> --model base